Keeping your e-sanity

 My main strategy is an idea I’ve borrowed from one of my colleagues, who believes, “If it’s important, it’ll come up again.”
 That tenet is the basis for my email and Slack notifications workflow, which is to ignore them in the short term.

 It sounds scary to ignore emails and slacks (what if it’s my boss!?).
 But in my experience, any notifications I miss always resurfaces if whatever caused them was important enough.
 Yes, this means I’m less responsive than I could be.
 But it’s worth the tradeoff to keep my attention.
 (There are, of course, important exceptions - write them down on your to-do list and move on.)

 At this point, you might be thinking, "wow, Lars is one of those dicks who never responds to emails".
 And you're not completely wrong.
 But reflect for a second on 1) how immediately (and even whether) any given message needs a response and 2) how much your employer is paying you to focus your attention on something that moves the business forward instead of pushing emails/messages around.
-If there's actually an emergency, someone will get in touch with you - they'll find you in the office, call your cell, or otherwise make sure you find out.
+If there's actually an emergency, someone will get in touch with you - they'll find you in the office, call your cell, or continually ping you until you can’t ignore them.

 So, what does this mean for my day-to-day workflow?